traversc/rfolly/README.md

 ## Things needed to get CRAN-ready

+* Get rid of cpp files and components that are not header only
+* Fix Pragmas (not allowed by R CMD check)
 * Sort out license
 * Figure out which components are available
-* Get rid of cpp files and components that are not header only
 * Proper testing
 * Documentation, help files
 * ???